Oru Odai Nadhiyagirathu: Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-The song "Thendral Ennai Muththam ittadhu" song is in Malayamarutam raga, "Kanavu Ondru" is set in Revati, and "Thalaiyai Kuniyum" is set in Reetigowla.
+The song "Thendral Ennai Muththam Ittadhu" is set in Malayamarutam raga, "Kanavu Ondru" is in Revati, and "Thalaiyai Kuniyum" is in Reetigowla.

-Reception
+Critical reception

-Jeyamanmadhan of Kalki said the actors underacted.
+Jayamanmadhan of Kalki said the actors underacted, praised the film's opening scenes but criticised the abundance of songs and inclusion of item number.
+Balumani of Anna praised the acting, music, cinematography and also praised Sridhar's talent for opening scenes, sharp dialogues.